lamalab-org/chem-caption/docs/source/usage.rst

             super().__init__(featurizers = featurizers, comparison_func = comparison_func)
 ..

-With the Comparator class defined, we can move on to actually generating the molecules and comparing them.
+With the custom Comparator class defined, we can move on to actually generating the molecules and comparing them.
 In this instance, we wish to compare the molecules to see whether or not they have the same:

 1. Molecular mass, and